rasfa98/jekyll-blog/_posts/2017-11-03-my-first-post.md

 ---

 This is my first blog post for this new site!
 This is a website created using a static site generator called Jekyll and a CSS preprocessor called Sass.
+On this website I will publish assignments in future courses but also my own projects.